The Antoinette Westphal College of Media Arts & Design

 Dual degree programs enable academically qualified students to earn both a bachelor's and an advanced degree in five years.
 The following Accelerated Degree programs are available to qualified high school students entering their freshman year in the Westphal College:

-• BS in Design & Merchandising/MBA: This program combines study in the area of fashion retail merchandising with the MBA degree.
+• BS in Fashion Industry & Merchandising/MBA: This program combines study in the area of fashion retail merchandising with the MBA degree.
 The program is available to qualified Design and Merchandising majors.

 • BS Entertainment & Arts Management/MBA: This program allows high-achieving students preparing for leadership roles in media companies and arts organizations the opportunity to earn their MBA degree.
 The program is available to qualified Entertainment & Arts management majors.